jaceva/react-challenge/instructions.md

 Based on the given requirements, implement `ContactForm` as a stateless component that renders a web form to collect the necessary contact information.

 This component will:
-- Receive 7 props:
-  - The variables for contact name, phone and email
-  - The setters for contact name, phone and email
-  - The `handleSubmit` callback function that handles the form submission
 - Render a `form` with:
   - The `onSubmit` attribute set
   - 3 controlled `input` components, one for each piece of contact data